-Stephan Janssen’s presentation is organized around Parleys.com, a web site whose front end is implemented in Flash.
-He explains why they dumped DHTML and switched to Flex/AIR.
+Stephan Janssen’s talks about Parleys.com and the technology used: Flex/AIR.
 He also talks about two technologies that could be used instead, GWT and JavaFX, presenting their pros/cons.

 Jan Lehnardt allures the audience to use CouchDB for their web projects by presenting some of its most helpful features that are appropriate for such a task.

-This presentation discusses the functional programing paradigms used to build Buy a Feature, (a multi-user, web-based, real-time, serious game) including Actors, event streams,and immutable data structures.
-Both Scala and the lift web framework are briefly covered.
-Also covered: application defects, adding new features, and using functional paradigms for a real-world web application.
+This presentation discusses the functional programing paradigms used to build Buy a Feature, (a multi-user, web-based, real-time, serious game), including Actors, event streams, Scala and lift.

-Jnan Dash makes an introduction to enterprise RIA and of Curl, an enterprise RIA platform similar to Flash/Flex.
+Jnan Dash introduces enterprise RIA and Curl, a RIA platform similar to Flash/Flex.
 He presents 4 examples of successful Curl implementations and the advantages of Curl over the other RIA solutions.

 This presentation takes a look at CouchDB from 10,000 ft.
-CouchDB is a document oriented database with a highly acclaimed REST API and replication support, that solves problems of high-traffic, distributed peer-to-peer, and offline applications. all at the same time.
-You will learn to decide when CouchDB is a good fit for your project and when you are better off with a traditional database.
+CouchDB is a document oriented database with a highly acclaimed REST API that makes integration into existing infrastructure a snap.